 “Apply to the Archer Fellowship program at some point, probably junior or senior year to make the most of it.
 The Archer Fellowship program will give you an amazing experience working an internship with other UT System students in Washington, D.C.
 The alumni network is active and has strong contingents in D.C., Dallas, Austin and New York.”

 Home: Dallas, Texas

-UT Dallas Degree: BA - Political Science, Minor - Latin American Politics
+UT Dallas Degree: BA - Political Science with a Minor in Latin American Politics, 2005

 The Value of My Degree